 • An operation

-• If your chronic Laryngitis has resulted in loose or paralyzed vocal cords or vocal cord polyps, it is severe.
-In these cases, the doctor may suggest surgery if the polyps have caused a substantial dysfunction of your vocal cords.
+• It is severe if your chronic Laryngitis has resulted in loose or paralyzed vocal cords or vocal cord polyps.
+If the polyps have caused substantial dysfunction, the doctor may suggest surgery.

 When to See a Doctor